iotaledger/tangle.js/libs/ld-proofs/README.md

 // Method declared on the signer's concerned DID document const method = "key";
-// Private Key in base58
-const privateKey = "privateKeybase58";
+// Private Key in base58.
+Also it is accepted as Uint8Array const privateKey = "privateKeybase58";

 const options: ISigningOptions = {
     signatureType: SignatureTypes.PLAIN_ED25519,
+    // The verification method must exist within the "verificationMethod" scope of the DID
     verificationMethod: method,
     secret: privateKey
 };